PolymeshAssociation/cdd-onboarding/README.md

 ## General Flow

-Users can choose one of 2 providers: Jumio and Netki and provide an address to onboard as their primary key.
+Users can choose one of 3 providers: Jumio, Netki and Finclusive and provide an address to onboard as their primary key.

 ### Jumio